torkelo/dieterblog/content/post/graphite-statsd-gotchas.md

-For some functions like avg, a missing value amongst several valid values is usually not a big deal, but the likeliness of it becoming a big deal increases with the amount of nulls, so I think here we should also implement an xFilesFactor.
+For some functions like avg, a missing value amongst several valid values is usually not a big deal, but the likeliness of it becoming a big deal increases with the amount of nulls.
+So for query point consolidation graphite needs something similar to the xFilesFactor setting.

 4) consolidation &amp; aggregation confusion